Zulko/moviepy/_sources/user_guide/loading.rst.txt

 In this section we present the different sorts of clips and how to load them.
 For information on modifying a clip, see :ref:`modifying`.
 For how to put clips together see :ref:`compositing`.
 And for how to see/save theme, see :ref:`rendering` (we will usually save them in example, but we wont explain here).

-There's a lot of different resources you can use with MoviePy, and you will load those differents resources with different subtypes of :py:class:`~moviepy.Clip.Clip`, and more preciselly of :py:class:`~moviepy.audio.AudioClip.AudioClip` for any audio element, or :py:class:`~moviepy.video.VideoClip.VideoClip` for any visual element.
+There's a lot of different resources you can use with MoviePy, and you will load different resources with different subtypes of :py:class:`~moviepy.Clip.Clip`, and more precisely of :py:class:`~moviepy.audio.AudioClip.AudioClip` for any audio element, or :py:class:`~moviepy.video.VideoClip.VideoClip` for any visual element.

 The following code summarizes the base clips that you can create with moviepy: